Creep 2: Critical reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 26 reviews, with an average rating of 7.6/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 29 reviews, with an average rating of 7.7/10.
 The site's consensus reads, "Creep 2 has everything that made the original work and more - more laughs, more awkwardness, more unsettling terror."
-On Metacritic, the film has a score of 75 out of 100, based on reviews from 5 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 75 out of 100, based on reviews from 5 critics, indicating "generally favorable" reviews.

 John DeFore of The Hollywood Reporter wrote: "The sequel will impress any fan of the original.
 It's fresher than most of the low-budget thrillers gracing theaters lately."
 Kimberley Elizabeth of Nightmare on Film Street called the film "hypnotically unsettling", giving the film a 4 out of 4 rating.
 Mike Sprague of JoBlo.com said the film was "just as unsettling and entertaining as the original" and awarded it an 8 out of 10 rating.

-Sequel
+Future

+Potential sequel

 In 2017, Brice confirmed that a third film, titled Creep 3, was in development, with Brice and Duplass returning as director and star respectively.

+Television spin-off

+On June 4, 2024, Duplass announced The Creep Tapes, a series set in the same universe as the films.
+Each half-hour episode focuses on a different victim of the serial killer.
+The series premiered on the streaming services Shudder and AMC+ on November 15, 2024.